nghianghesi/web-unittest/Readme.md

 # ASP.NET CORE View unittest using Selenium and Self-host integrated.

-1. Purpose: Unittest all views, including html, js Same idea can applied for rich client app base on angular/react/vuejs ....
+1. Purpose: Unittest all views, including html, js.
+Same idea can be applied for rich client app base on angular/react/vuejs ....

 2. Known issue: Couldn't have js code cover report, need apply some js patch in future.